-- A West African State-owned company as Respondent in an ICC arbitration in Geneva initiated by a local subsidiary of a North American oil company.
-The dispute arises from a joint operating agreement concerning petroleum exploration and production operations in a deepwater oil block off the coast of the Respondent’s State.
-English law applies.
+- Sonangol Pesquisa e Produção, Respondent in an ICC arbitration in Geneva initiated by a local subsidiary of U.S. oil company Cobalt International Energy.
+The dispute arose from a joint operating agreement concerning petroleum exploration and production operations in a deepwater oil block off the coast of Angola.
+English law applied.

 Universidade Federal de Minas Gerais

 - Member, LCIA Young International Arbitration Group (YIAG)